Palau at the 2000 Summer Olympics: Athletics (track and field)

 Palau was represented by athletes Christopher Adolf and Peoria Koshiba for athletics in the 2000 Olympic Games.
 Adolf competed in the men's 100 meters, and Koshiba competed in the women's 100 meters.
 Both have previously won their 100 meters in the 1998 Micronesian Games.

 In the men's 100 meters, Adolf finished eighth out of nine in fourth heat of the first round, and he did not advance to the next round.
 Maurice Greene won the event, and Ato Boldon and Obadele Thompson won silver and bronze medals, respectively.

 Koshiba competed in the women's 100 meters, where she finished seventh out of eight in the second heat of the first round, and she did not advance to the quarterfinals.
-Marion Jones later went on to win the event, but she was stripped of her medal after she was found using performance-enhancing drugs.
+Marion Jones, who was not competing for Palau, later went on to win the event, but she was stripped of her medal after she was found using performance-enhancing drugs.